Food Bank Contra Costa and Solano

 Leading the fight to end hunger, in partnership with our community and in service of our neighbors in need.

-When detailing its duties, they were outlined as: “The food bank was established in order to efficiently gather, warehouse, and distribute food products to contra costa and solano county charities meeting emergency food needs.”.
+When explaining its purpose, the activities were described as: “The food bank was established in order to efficiently gather, warehouse, and distribute food products to contra costa and solano county charities meeting emergency food needs.”.

 - Does not operate a hospital.